Antimilitarism: Henry David Thoreau

-Henry David Thoreau's 1849 essay "Civil Disobedience" (see text), originally titled "Resistance to Civil Government", can be considered an antimilitarist point of view.
+Henry David Thoreau's 1849 essay "Civil Disobedience", originally titled "Resistance to Civil Government", can be considered an antimilitarist point of view.
 His refusal to pay taxes is justified as an act of protest against slavery and against the Mexican–American War, in accordance with the practice of civil disobedience.
 (1846–48).
 He writes in his essay that the individual is not with obligations to the majority of the State.
 Instead, the individual should "break the law" if the law is "of such a nature that it requires you to be the agent of injustice to another."

 Capitalism and the military–industrial complex

 Capitalism has often been thought by antimilitarist literature to be a major cause of wars, an influence which has been theorized by Vladimir Lenin and Rosa Luxemburg under the name of "imperialism".
 The military–industrial complex has been accused of "pushing for war" in pursuit of private economic or financial interests.

 The Second International was opposed to the participation of the working classes in war, which was analyzed as a competition between different national bourgeois classes and different state imperialisms.
 The assassination of French socialist leader Jean Jaurès days before the proclamation of World War I resulted in massive participation in the coming war.
 In Mars; or, The Truth About War (1921), Alain criticizes the destruction brought about by militarism, and demonstrated that it wasn't patriotism that forced the soldiers to fight, but the bayonets behind them.

 After World War II, US President Eisenhower's 1961 issued a warning on the influence of the "military–industrial complex".